cloudmesh/classes/docs/source/i524/technologies-hw.rst

    we will use the class Web page to demonstrate how this can be achieved with forks and pull requests.
-The TAs are responsible fo communication tou you how to do this and are also organizing the merge of your pull riquests into the Master Web page.
+The TAs are responsible fo communication tou you how to do this and are also organizing the merge of your pull requests into the Master Web page.

 2. As you look over the list you get familiar with technologies of interest.

-3. You will learn how not to plaguarize
+3. You will learn how not to plagiarize

-4. You will learn how to create proper refernces for Web-pages while using academic bibliography management tools.
+4. You will learn how to create proper references for Web-pages while using academic bibliography management tools.